 David Rockfeller – Net Worth

-David Rockfeller Sr is one of the richest persons in the world.
+David Rockfeller Sr was one of the richest persons in the world.
 In the year 2016, Forbes listed himself as the world’s oldest living billionaire with a net worth of $3 billion.
 Most of the money are through multiple sources like the trusts that his father set him up with, his services in the banking industry, investments and the vast amount of artwork he has collected throughout the years.

 David Rockefeller – Book